-Incline Chest Press is the go-to exercise to build your upper chest and have well-rounded and functional chest muscles.
-But don’t be fooled you won’t need to go to the gym or spend a lot of money on specific equipment.
+The Incline Chest Press is the go-to exercise for building your upper chest and getting well-rounded and functional chest muscles.
+And there is some news we have for you: you won’t need to go to the gym or spend a lot of money on specific equipment.
 You will be able to train your upper chest as well as all the other muscles in your body with resistance bands only!

-To really get the most out of training with resistance bands it is important that you get a set of bands and not only a single one.
-By having resistance bands with different tension levels you will be able to effectively choose the band and therefore the resistance for any exercise and any body part.
+To really get the most out of training with resistance bands, it is important that you get a set of bands and not only a single one.
+By having resistance bands with different tension levels, you will be able to effectively adjust the band tension and therefore the resistance for any exercise and any body part.
+In case you still need a set to get started, check out our set right here: Resistance Bands Set

-The following sections will give an insight into how to do the perfect incline chest press with resistance bands, including a step-by-step guide, important for mistakes to avoid and ways to adjust the resistance.
+The following sections will give an insight into how to do the perfect incline chest press with resistance bands, including a step-by-step guide, important form mistakes to avoid and ways to adjust the resistance.
 We will cover variations of the basic incline chest press and give some background information about using resistance bands.
-Finally, you will find a workout plan for your chest.
+At the end, you will find a workout plan for your chest.

 How To Do The Incline Chest Press The Right Way With Resistance Bands?

-In the variation section you will find versions where you don’t need a door anchor, but we highly recommend getting one.
+In the variation section, you will find versions where you don’t need a door anchor, but we highly recommend getting one.
 Besides the door anchor you will need obviously the resistance bands, and you should also get some workout gloves to protect your skin friction, which you will feel when working out with resistance bands on a regular basis.
+In case you still don’t have these tool, check out these: Door Anchor and Workout Gloves.

 Follow these 6 steps to get the perfect incline chest press:

-- Fix the band by using a door anchor (height: around hip level)
+- Attach the band to a door with a door anchor (height: around hips level)

 - Get inside the loop and step forward, so you will feel some stretch in your chest and a slight force pulling you back